mui/mui-x/docs/data/date-pickers/localization/localization.md

 Localization can impact pickers components rendering in two distincts ways: The date format, and the components attributes such as `aria-label`.

-## Date-engine locale
+## Date-library locale

-Use `LocalizationProvider` to change the date-engine locale that is used to render pickers.
+Use `LocalizationProvider` to change the date-library locale that is used to render pickers.
 Here is an example of changing the locale for the `date-fns` adapter:

 {{"demo": "LocalizedDatePicker.js"}}